CS 2110 Theory of Computation

 Class Time and Location

-Monday, Wednesday, Friday: 1:00 - 2:15 in 5313 Sennott Square.
+Monday, Wednesday, Friday: 10:00 - 11:15 in room 6516 Sennott Square.
 The course is scheduled three times per week to allow me to miss some weeks to travel for academic conferences/collaborations.
 The total number of meetings will be the same as a normal two lecture per week course.

 Announcements